dan1229/django_dans_api_toolkit/docs/tools.md

 - `results` - the data to return to the user, this will be included in a list.
 - `status` - the status code to return, defaults to 200 or 400 depending.
 - Error responses:
     - `error` - the error message to return to the user.
+Can be a string or Exception object.
     - `error_fields` - the fields that caused the error, often with more information.

-It helps manage logging API responses and errors as well.
+#### Enhanced Error Logging

+The API response handler automatically provides enhanced error logging:

+- **Exception objects**: When you pass an Exception object to `error`, it automatically logs with full stack traces (using `exc_info=True`)
+- **String errors**: When you pass a string to `error`, it logs normally without stack traces
+- **Backward compatible**: All existing code continues to work unchanged

+This eliminates the need for manual `LOGGER.error(..., exc_info=True)` boilerplate in your viewsets.

 ### `api_response_renderer`